Instructions for Applying for a Right-of-Way Construction Management Plan

 Step 1: Log in or Register

-- Log in to the Seattle Services Portal.
+- Go to the Seattle Services Portal.

 - If you already have an account, log in with your credentials.